DMA-Technologies/uvm-demo/INSTALL_WINDOWS.md

 Download and unpack or clone this repository into the `<demo>` directory.

-After unpacking or cloning, you should see the the file `<demo>\README.md`, amongst others.
+After unpacking or cloning, you should see the file `<demo>\README.md`, amongst others.

-For example, using the command shell, this is what you ought see:
+For example, using the command shell, this is what you ought to see:

 ```dos
 C:\tmp\uvm-demo>dir /d /o